jarvizconde1/MOVIE-WATCHLIST/README.md

 ## About

-This app lets you view and choose movies, you can add the movie to "watchlist" if you want to watch it soon.
+Movie Watchlist app is an app that helps you keep track of all the movies you want to watch.
+With its easy-to-use interface, you can quickly add movies to your watchlist, sort them by different criteria, and view detailed information about each movie.

 ## Built With
 * UIKit